 Making the General Tso's Sauce

-Combine all the sauce ingredients along with the water, but reserve 1 Tbsp of the water for later when we make the cornstarch slurry.
+Combine all the sauce ingredients along with the water, but reserve 1 tablespoon of the water for later when we make the cornstarch slurry.
 Turn the Ninja Foodi on high sear/sauté and bring to a boil.
 Stir frequently while boiling until the sauce begins to thicken.
 This takes about 5 minutes.

 I scrape along the bottom of the pot and when the mixture is slower to move back together, it has started to thicken and it is time to add the slurry.